Mac98M/MachineLearning2024_DrAliyari_KNTUCourse/README.md

 This course aims to provide students with a robust understanding of machine learning fundamentals and advanced techniques.
 Key topics covered include:

-- **Linear Algebra and Matrix Operations**: Understanding positive definite matrices, eigenvalues, eigenvectors, and singular value decomposition.
+- **Classifiers and Logistic Regression**: Exploring various classifiers, logistic regression models, and their applications.
-- **Neural Networks and Activation Functions**: Exploring neural network structures, different activation functions (ReLU, ELU), and their applications.
+- **Neural Networks and Bayesian Classifiers**: Understanding neural network architectures, activation functions, and Bayesian classifiers.
-- **Support Vector Machines (SVM)**: Analyzing SVMs with various kernels and their performance on classification tasks.
+- **Support Vector Machines (SVM) and Dimensionality Reduction**: Implementing SVMs with different kernels and using dimensionality reduction techniques such as PCA and t-SNE.
-- **Reinforcement Learning**: Implementing Q-learning and Deep Q-learning algorithms for solving complex environments.
+- **Reinforcement Learning (RL)**: Learning about RL algorithms and their applications in solving complex environments.

 ## Projects and Assignments